uyuni-project/uyuni/testsuite/docs/Patches_test.md

-### HOWTO Patches/PKGs tests

-###### [IMPROVE_ME]
+### How to test patches and packages

-If you want to make pkgs install and patches, you can have some troubles.
+If you want to install packages and apply patches, you can have some trouble.

-Since each feature must be idempotent, you need to cleanup, and do not assume that some pkgs are present at beginn of your feature.
+Since each features need to be idempotent, you need to:
+ * not assume that some packages are present at beginning of your feature
+ * cleanup at end of feature.

-Basically,  we use 2 REPOS for test packages:
+Basically, we use 2 repositories for test packages:

-1) contains lower version of pkgs:  Devel_Galaxy_BuildRepo  **disabled by default**
+1) `Devel_Galaxy_BuildRepo`: contains lower version of packages, and is disabled by default;
-2) contains patches with higher version of pkgs: Test channel **enabled, and created by core-feature.**
+2) `Test channel`: contains patches with higher version of packages, and is enabled.
+It is created by core features.

-### typical WORKFLOW for patches test
+Typical workflow for patches test:

-0) enable the BuildRepo
+1) enable the BuildRepo
-1) downgrade pkg(install) /Remove pkg
+2) downgrade package (install) or remove package
-3) schedule taskomatic run, and wait for finish. ( to retrieve patches avaibles)
+3) schedule taskomatic run, and wait for it to finish (to retrieve patches available)
 4) make test with patch (install it etc)
-5) cleanup: remove pkg/patches and disable the buildRepo
+5) cleanup: remove packages and patches and disable the BuildRepo

-### Examples:
+Examples:

-Take a look on this feature: features/trad_check_patches_install.feature``
+Take a look at this feature: ``features/trad_check_patches_install.feature``